-Aglaonema Silver Bay is an excellent houseplant for beginners and pros alike.
+Aglaonema Silver Bay care is simple enough that it is an excellent houseplant for beginners and pros alike.

 Aglaonema silver bay care infographic

-Finding popularity in the 1930s, they’re currently enjoying something of a revival due to their showy foliage and tolerance to low light conditions.
+Finding popularity in the 1930s, these plants from the genus Aglaonema are currently enjoying something of a revival due to their showy foliage and tolerance to low light conditions.

 Aglaonema Silver Bay Care Guide